cbdevnet/jamdisk/README.md

 ### Booting the image

-As jamdisk was created primarily with PXE boot environments in mind, it ships with an example [pxelinux configuration file](pxelinux.cfg).
-As jamdisk uses the kernel modules from the host on which it is run, the appropriate kernel should be used to boot the resulting initramfs (though in many cases, the ABI remains stable).
+As jamdisk was created primarily with PXE boot environments in mind, it ships with an example [pxelinux configuration file](pxelinux.cfg). jamdisk uses the kernel modules from the host on which it is run.
+This means that the appropriate kernel should be used to boot the resulting initramfs, though in many cases, the ABI remains stable so other versions might work.
 It is of course also possible to boot the resulting initramfs files from a bootloader of your choice (such as Grub, LiLo, etc).

 Any parameters passed to the initramfs (e.g. via an `APPEND` directive) are present in the `main` script of your project.

 When booting with PXELinux, setting the `SYSAPPEND 2` flag provides the init script with the MAC address of the interface used to PXE boot the system.
 This information can then be used by the script to configure networking.